020 7650 1200

 South West Water, which provides water and sewage services to around 3.5 million people across the South West of England, has acknowledged that its decision to send large quantities of sewage to the failing pumping station was “not perfect” but defended it as the “least worst option”.
 Jo alleges that South West Water transported the sewage to the failing pumping station because it was the easiest and cheapest option, despite the company having other locations where the sewage could have been transported which would not have polluted the beach.

 The incident in December 2023 is just one of several that year which resulted in swimmers being unable to use Exmouth Beach due to untreated sewage contamination.
-However, Jo’s claim is focused on the 10 days when sewage contamination was caused by South West Water’s operational negligence, as the law as it currently stands does not allow claims to be brought against water and sewage companies where the underlying cause of problems is the need to invest in sewage infrastructure.
+Jo’s claim is focused on a number of days she could not swim as a result of South West Water sewage discharges on Exmouth beach.

 South West Water have been regularly criticised for their poor performance on sewage management and are regarded as one of the worst rated for water pollution, having discharged for over a half a million hours in 2023.
 The company is facing 30 charges relating to illegal water discharge activities and breaches of environmental permits over a 6 year period in Cornwall and Plymouth.